ai-learner-1429/huggingface-deep-rl-course/README.md

 python unit8_part1/ppo.py --env-id="LunarLander-v3" --repo-id="user05181824/ppo-LunarLander-v3" --total-timesteps=500000
 ```

-The above command takes ~4min to train the PPO agent on LunarLander-v3.
+The above command takes ~4min to train the PPO agent on LunarLander-v3 (with a GPU).
 Once training is done, one may use `tensorboard` to visualize the results.
 ![Training plot](assets/unit8_part1_ppo_lunar_lander_v3_result.png)

+Note that given the network is tiny, training the agent on a CPU can be way faster ( `steps_per_second` increases from 2000 to 8000, a 4x speedup).